Coronavirus and support for deaf children – information for professionalsPublished Date: 04 Jun 2020

 Whilst professionals may need to be flexible in how they keep in touch with families and deaf young people at this challenging time, there are a number of safeguarding and data protection issues that you will need to consider.
-These are to protect the deaf young person and the family but also yourself from any misunderstandings or unfounded allegations.
+These are to protect not only the deaf young person and the family, but also yourself from any misunderstandings or unfounded allegations.
 You should always refer to the safeguarding lead for your setting, service or local authority for any specific advice or queries.

 In many cases, services or schools will be using video software like Skype or Zoom to keep in touch with deaf children and families.
-You should ensure, as much as possible, all such virtual conversations take place in a communal space (i.e. not in a child’s bedroom) and with other family members present.
+You should ensure, as much as possible, that all such virtual conversations take place in a communal space (i.e. not in a child’s bedroom) and with other family members present.
 In line with your usual practice, you should ensure there is transparency about when any such virtual conversations are taking place and that these are pre-arranged with the family so that all participants are ready and able to take part effectively.

 Separately, we have been asked about the use of WhatsApp.
-WhatsApp is becoming a widely used tool for keeping in touch with either parent carers and/or deaf young person.
+WhatsApp is becoming a widely used tool for keeping in touch with either parent carers and/or deaf young people.
 However, it is not without its safeguarding or data protection risks.
 In particular, WhatsApp is not designed for ‘business’ use and will not fully comply with data protection requirements.

-- Where appropriate and taking into account issues around confidentiality, use group chat, instead of individual conversations.
+- Where appropriate, and taking into account issues around confidentiality, use group chat instead of individual conversations.
 For example, you could add a colleague or a parent to any conversations you’re having.

-- In line with usual safeguarding requirements, you should never use your personal mobile phone or giving out your personal number to others.
+- In line with usual safeguarding requirements, you should never use your personal mobile phone or give out your personal number to others.
 You should also never create or record any images of any individuals.